New Tower Coming to Polynesian Village Resort

 Walt Disney World has announced plans to build a new DVC tower at Polynesian Village Resort.
-In this post, we’ll share details and a timeline, permit plans, construction photos, our opinion of the Disney Vacation Club expansion, and why this is likely happening.
-(Updated July 21, 2022.)
+In this post, we’ll share details and a timeline, permits, and new summer construction photos.
+Plus, our opinion of the Disney Vacation Club expansion and why this is likely happening.
+(Updated June 12, 2023.)

 Located on the shores of Seven Seas Lagoon and on the monorail line to Magic Kingdom, the proposed project will replace Disney’s Spirit of Aloha Dinner Show, a luau featuring traditional Polynesian dances, live music, and an all-you-care-to-enjoy tropical feast.
-Spirit of Aloha has not reopened since the closure two years ago, and is now permanently closed.
+Spirit of Aloha is now permanently closed.

 For those unfamiliar with Spirit of Aloha, the new Disney Vacation Club wing will essentially be between the existing Polynesian Village Resort and Disney’s Wedding Pavilion, which itself is adjacent to the Grand Floridian.
 This high-profile Magic Kingdom resort area has already become crowded in recent years with the addition of the Villas at the Grand Floridian.